-Call of Duty: Black Ops 4 Blackout battle royale closed beta goes live
+Call of Duty: Black Ops 4 Blackout battle royale closed beta goes live - VentureBeat

 Activision’s Treyarch game studio built the Blackout mode and its first map as a celebration of the Black Ops series, with fan-favorite characters, weapons and iconic parts of classic maps like Nuketown embedded in it.

 I played a few matches and I really like it.
 I’ve had challenges surviving in Fortnite and PlayerUnknown’s Battlegrounds.
 But with Blackout, the weapons feel familiar.
 If I can get the drop on someone else, I can generally take them out.
 I can aim and shoot and hit targets.
 It’s still hard to survive, because, of course, everyone is more skillful than me.
 But I feel like I have a little better chance to get lower in the rankings for the last survivor.
 (You can see my second match down below).
+Commenters are saying the graphics look like older games, like Call of Duty: Modern Warfare 3.
+It’s not super high-quality graphics, but it seems adequate.

 The Black Ops series has surpassed more than 200 million players and 15 billion hours played over its lifetime, and much of this comes from its multiplayer modes.
 Adding a battle royale could boost these already impressive numbers.